CorujaCode/baby-owl/README.md

 # baby-owl
 Hi Coders!
-I'm learning how to programming, just like a baby trying to walk.
+I'm learning how to programming, just like a baby owl trying to fly.